Undivided Resources

 Education

 In regard to special education services, an ombudsman helps in resolving disagreements and complaints from families about how a school or district is addressing a student’s needs.
 An educational ombudsman can assist parents with an Individualized Education Program (IEP), an Individualized Family Service Plan (IFSP), 504 Plan meetings, and the Alternative Dispute Resolution (ADR) process.
-As stated by San Diego Unified School District, special education ombudspersons are “not parent advocates nor district decision-makers” but impartial members who typically help with the resolution of concerns at the school or district level.
+Special education ombudspersons are not parent advocates nor district decision-makers but impartial members who typically help with the resolution of concerns at the school or district level.

 The U.S. Department of Education has a list of all state ombudsman offices for non-public schools.
 California’s contact info is as follows: